js816/New_York_-_London_Weather_Predictions/README.md

 Laura Clark (circle), Christine Mitchell (square), and Josh Stephens (triangle)

 ## Why did we choose this topic:
 Our team was interested in creating a fun and adventurous project utilizing tools and skills that we learned throughout the course.
 We all enjoyed working with maps.
-So, we thought how fun it would be to plan a trip to a few major cities creating an interactive layered map visualization in tableau that allows you to create an itinerary.
+So, we thought how exciting it would be to plan out a trip to a few major cities by creating an interactive layered map visualization in tableau.

 ## Presentation:
 https://docs.google.com/presentation/d/e/2PACX-1vSHPDfYkY7D8Y6JWAzLDjEQbPk9rEafHPrW1vApHoetRfHzEp_DiWalxgsOKQDRdVrYqmN-JER3ABk_/pub?start=true&loop=false&delayms=3000

 ## Story:
 Big City Vacation: Choose from NYC or London.
 When shall you go?
-Our team will provide a table of predicted weather so you know the best time go best on your comfort level.
+Our team will provide a table of predicted weather so that you can make your own decision based on your comfort level.
-Would you like to build an itenerary?
-We've got a map of the city that is layered with hotels, points of interests, and restaurants options.
+Would you like to build an itinerary?
+Out story board offers multiple maps for each of the cities, one layers hotels, another provides points of interests, and the last map showcases food and spirit options.

 ## Dashboard:
 https://public.tableau.com/app/profile/laura.clark2190/viz/VacationProject/VacationStory?publish=yes